-The safest option is to go with the tried-and-true merchant account.
+Depending on your volume, you may or may not be able to open up a traditional merchant account.
 Think of your merchant account as a holding area where all the busy work of receiving a credit card payment happens.
 Unlike, say, a business checking account, you don’t have direct access to your merchant account or the ability to directly make deposits and withdrawals to it.
-Instead, it automatically transfers payments to your business bank account, typically a day or two after receiving the transaction.
+Instead, it automatically transfers payments to your business bank account — typically a day or two after receiving the transaction.

 So what do you do if your new business isn’t doing that kind of sales volume?